-Teaching loose leash walking (LLW) was a struggle with Vanya
+Teaching loose leash walking (LLW) was a struggle with Vanya.

 We've tried tons of different methods, and they've been about 90% successful, but when he sees something he really really wants, he pulls.
 I finally figured out a method that works.
 It's pretty obvious, of course, why my dog wasn't learning before: I was increasing criteria too quickly, and my reinforcements weren't strong enough, and the rate of reinforcement was too low.
 So I sat down, with my nifty new toy the Manners Minder (which has quickly become my dog's favorite thing on earth) and wrote down a plan.
 It's a mixture of Lindsey Newman's LLW game (posted in the files section on the Clicker Solution's yahoo group website, at http://tinyurl.com/lpehpl) and a modified version of the penalty yards game posted at http://www.clickertraining.biz/nopull.htm